kinjelom/coredns-recursor/README.md

 ## Config Syntax / Examples

-The `recursor` definition:
+The `recursor` configuration includes the following definitions:
-- `zone` - DNS zone for the recursor
+- `zone`: The DNS zone for the recursor.
-- `verbose` - stdout logs level:
+- `verbose`: The logging level for stdout:
-  - `0` - minimal
+  - `0`: minimal logging
-  - `1` - middle
-  - `2` - talkative
+  - `1`: moderate logging
+  - `2`: detailed logging
-- `resolvers` - other DNS servers:
+- `resolvers`: Other DNS servers to use:
-  - *map-key/id*: name of resolver, `default` overrides system default resolver
+  - *map-key/id*: The name of the resolver.
+The `default` overrides the system's default resolver.
-  - `urls`: list of URL addresses, example: `udp://127.0.0.1:53` (system default is represented by `://default`)
+  - `urls`: A list of URL addresses, e.g., `udp://127.0.0.1:53` (the system default is represented by `://default`).
-  - `timeout_ms`: resolver connection timeout in millisecods
+  - `timeout_ms`: The connection timeout for the resolver, in milliseconds.
-- `aliases` - domain aliases:
+- `aliases`: Domain aliases:
-    - *map-key/id*: name of alias, subdomain or `*` if you want the recursor to be a DNS repeater
+  - *map-key/id*: The alias name, a subdomain, or `*` if you want the recursor to act as a DNS repeater.
-    - `ips`: IP addresses to return as a part of answer
+  - `ips`: A list of IP addresses to be returned as part of the response.
+  - `hosts`: Domains that will be resolved, with the resulting IP addresses returned in the response.
-  - `hosts`: domains to be resolved so that the IP addresses obtained in this way will be returned as a part of answer
+  - `shuffle_ips`: Default is `false`.
+If set to `true`, IP addresses will be returned in random order.
-  - `resolver_name`: the defined resolver reference, default is... `default` of course :)
+  - `resolver_name`: The name of the resolver to use.
+The default is... well, `default`, of course :)
-  - `ttl`: DNS record Time To Live in seconds
+  - `ttl`: Time To Live for the DNS record, in seconds.

 #### Corefile